vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 title: Configurations on Existing Kubernetes Cluster
 ---

-If a Kubernetes cluster has not been deployed using Kubernetes-Anywhere, follow the instructions below to enable the vSphere Cloud Provider.
-These steps are not needed when using Kubernetes-Anywhere, they will be done as part of the deployment.

-All the steps mentioned below have been automated.
+# Enabling vSphere Cloud Provider
+## Preferred method
+If user has deployed kubernetes cluster on vSphere then use automated way of enabling vSphere Cloud Provider.
 For more details, please visit [https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md](https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md).
-If pre-requisites are not applicable, then follow below steps manually.
+If pre-requisites are not applicable, then follow below manual steps.

+**Note: If kubernetes cluster is spanning across multiple vCenters then please use below manual steps.**

+## Manual steps (if needed) to enable vSphere Cloud Provider
-## Create a VM folder for Node VMs
+### Step - 1: Create a VM folder for Node VMs

+Note: This is required only if kubernetes version is 1.8.x or below.
+Not required for kubernetes version 1.9.x

 Create a VM folder.
 Follow instructions mentioned in this [link](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-031BDB12-D3B2-4E2D-80E6-604F304B4D0C.html) and move Kubernetes Node VMs to this folder.

-## Make sure node VM names are compliant
+### Step - 2: Make sure node VM names are compliant

+**Note: This is required only if Kubernetes version is 1.8.x or below.
+Not required for Kubernetes version 1.9.x**

 Make sure Node VM names must comply with the regex `[a-z](([-0-9a-z]+)?[0-9a-z])?(\.[a-z0-9](([-0-9a-z]+)?[0-9a-z])?)*` If Node VMs does not comply with this regex, rename them and make it compliant to this regex.

   Node VM names constraints:

-  * VM names can not begin with numbers.
+  * VM names cannot begin with numbers.
-  * VM names can not have capital letters, any special characters except `.` and `-`.
+  * VM names cannot have capital letters, any special characters except `.` and `-`.
-  * VM names can not be shorter than 3 chars and longer than 63
+  * VM names cannot be shorter than 3 chars and longer than 63

-## Enable disk UUID on Node virtual machines
+### Step - 3: Enable disk UUID on Node virtual machines

 The disk.EnableUUID parameter must be set to "TRUE" for each Node VM.
 This step is necessary so that the VMDK always presents a consistent UUID to the VM, thus allowing the disk to be mounted properly.